rahdeensigari/bt-stm32/JOURNAL.md

 **Total Time Spent: 1 Hour**

-# August 14 - RF Hardware
+# August 14 - RF Hardware and USB-C

 Next up is the RF hardware.
 This is pretty new to me so I'm going to rely pretty heavily on the tutorial.
 STM's official application notes (AN5165) say to setup the RF hardware like this: